Raise your financial IQ.

 - Buy items – especially groceries – when they are on sale

-- Eat at home more or bring your lunch to work
+- Cook at home more and bring your lunch to work

-- Limit Internet, phone, and streaming/TV services – you probably don't need the unlimited/fastest/best plan – and ask your provider for promotional discounts
+- Limit Internet, phone, and streaming services – you probably don't need the unlimited/fastest/best plan – and ask your provider for promotional discounts

 - Shop for better values on insurance – some independent insurance agencies will do this for you